sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/LectureNotes.md

 **Why It Takes Longer?**

 The key reasons for the longer path to the bottom are:
- - Overshooting: Large steps in the steep direction can overshoot the minimum, requiring corrections that send the optimizer back and forth.
- - Zig-Zagging: The need to correct overshoots and the slow progress in the shallow direction lead to a zig-zagging path, which is less efficient than a straight-line descent.
+ - Overshooting and Zig-Zagging: Large steps in the steep direction can overshoot the minimum, requiring corrections that send the optimizer back and forth.
+The need to correct overshoots and the slow progress in the shallow direction lead to a zig-zagging path, which is less efficient than a straight-line descent.
  - Small Learning Rate Compromise: If the learning rate is reduced to prevent overshooting in the steep direction, progress becomes painfully slow in all directions, further delaying convergence.

 ![](https://github.com/sumandeb003/DeepLearning.AI-Certification-on-Improving-Deep-Neural-Networks/blob/7ef31b1b26302a1e7c8a6f71410a8964bcc186c6/TrainingOnNon-NormalizedData.png)